 The critically acclaimed Sculpture in the City is an annual exhibition showcasing contemporary works by internationally renowned artists in the confines of the City of London, on streets, in squares or on buildings.
 The exhibition usually opens around end June, and most sculptures are displayed until the following May.
 But in the current Covid pandemic, the exhibition has been extended to the autumn.

 2019 sees the ninth incarnation of this popular attraction, displaying 21 artworks (1 of them only from autumn 2019) by 19 artists ranging considerably in scale – from large glass- or fabric-works to small neon- or text-works, thoughtfully placed between iconic architectural landmarks such as the Gherkin (30 St. Mary Axe), the Walkie-Talkie (20 Fenchurch Street), the Lloyd’s-Building (aka the Inside-Out Building, at 12 Leadenhall Street), the Scalpel (Lime Street) and the Cheesegrater (the Leadenhall Building).
 Wander the City's public spaces and stumble upon world-class public art, on an urban canvas recognised across the globe.

-Leadenhall Market features more than 20 pubs, delis, bars, brasseries and restaurants.
-For more details click here
+Eat/Drink: Leadenhall Market features more than 20 pubs, delis, bars, brasseries and restaurants.
+Some of whom may sell takeout drinks and snacks.
+For more details click here.